cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 * Safety SafetyContractReceiptStateRoot; // this is constantly updated by voting collecting process B. When most difficulty chain is found or verified after voting process.
 * ContractReceiptStateRoot; // after found safety, this is the new contract state hamt node.cid

-* RelayList is a list of known relays
+* RelayList is a list of known relays through Kademlia and TAU chain info;
-* ChainList is a list of Chains to follow
+* ChainList is a list of Chains to follow selected by user
-* PeerList[chain ID] is list of known peers
+* PeerList[chain ID] is list of known peers for the chain

 ```
 ## Concept
 ```
 .
 Miner is what nodes call themself, in CBC POT all miners predicting future; Sender is what nodes call other peers.